petterh/textedit/docs/Chapter-17-Changing-Fonts.md

 END
 ```

 Note the script selection combo box in the dialog.
 This means that we must save the lfCharSet member of the LOGFONT structure between invocations.
 With Unicode, this doesn’t matter, but with ANSI, it does.
-More about this in Chapter 18.
+More about this in Chapter&nbsp;18.

 All TextEdit must do to show the font selection dialog is call the selectFont function, passing a pointer to a LOGFONT structure.
 If the user uses OK to dismiss the dialog, any changes to the font will be reflected in the LOGFONT structure upon return.